ranitham/mindbody-laravel/src/docs/Api/StaffApi.md

 # **staffUpdateStaff**
 > \Nlocascio\Mindbody\Model\UpdateStaffResponse staffUpdateStaff($Request)

 Updates an existing staff member record at the specified business.
 The ID is a required parameters for this request.

+Updates an existing staff member record at the specified business.
+The ID is a required parameters for this request.